basp-group/Faceted-HyperSARA/docs/source/setup.rst

    "v"  % v coordinate (in units of the wavelength) "w"  % w coordinate (in units of the wavelength)
    "nW"  % sqrt(weights)
-   "nWimag" % imaging weights if available (Briggs or uniform), empty otherwise "maxProjBaseline"  % max projected baseline (in units of the wavelength)
+   "nWimag" % (optional field) imaging weights if available (Briggs or uniform), empty otherwise "maxProjBaseline"  % max projected baseline (in units of the wavelength)